 If you do not have a kennel you trust, choose a licensed, bonded and insured professional company.
 Tailored Pet Services’ overnight sitters and in home boarder pet hosts keep your furry babies on the same schedule as you do and they are already familiar with them.
 In-home boarding will allow you to bring your dog’s own bedding/toys and pet hosts stay with your dogs 24/7.
 Watch videos on our services page to see what takes place during an overnight or boarding visit.

 Ready to schedule service or want more information?
-Complete the form below and we’ll contact you within one business day.
+Complete the form above and we’ll contact you within one business day.